gabrielelana/vim-markdown/README.md

 A complete environment to create Markdown files with a syntax highlight that doesn't suck!

 ## Features
-* Strong support for the Markdown flavor implemented by Github: what you see in Vim is what you get on Github
+* Strong support for the Markdown flavor implemented by GitHub: what you see in Vim is what you get on GitHub
 * Complete syntax implementation: supports proper nesting of all elements in list items.
 This is the only plugin that is able to do that (and I believe it since it took me a *while* to make it right)
   * A simple example rendered with this plugin.
 Headers and the fenced code block in list items are correctly highlighted
     ![VimMarkdownRendering](https://github.com/gabrielelana/vim-markdown/raw/master/images/vim_markdown_rendering.png)